 The profiles section allow you to manage important files such as the ECU monitor configuration file, onewire whitelist, and any geofences defined on the device.

-- IBUTTONS - tab allows you to create and manage ibutton profiles.
+- IBUTTONS - Create and manage ibutton profiles.

-- GEOFENCES - tab allows you to create and manage geofence profiles.
+- GEOFENCES - Create and manage geofence profiles.

-- ECU - tab allows you to create and manage ecu profiles.
+- ECU - Create and manage ecu profiles.

 The profiles installed on your Syrus 4 can be monitored here using the following legend as reference: